diggsweden/open-source-project-template/templates/CONTRIBUTING.md

 [![Code of Conduct](https://img.shields.io/badge/Code%20of%20Conduct-2.1-4baaaa.svg?style=for-the-badge)](CODE_OF_CONDUCT.md)
 [![DCO - developer certificate of origin](https://img.shields.io/badge/DCO-Developer%20Certificate%20of%20Origin-lightyellow?style=for-the-badge)](https://developercertificate.org/)

 Welcome!
-We are excited that you are interested in contributing to our project!
+We're excited you're interested in contributing to our project.

 Here's what you need to know: